ryayoung/debuggpt/README.md

    - All of the code in your target function, annotated the same way as above, pointing to the line that caused the error.
    - The names, types, and **values** of all in-scope variables at the time of error
 5. For every remaining call in the traceback stack, if it *isn't* to an external libary, the annotated code context will be provided.
-   - In other words, if your target function makes a call to another function which errors, the annotated source code for *that* function, and all which follow, is provided.
+   - In other words, if your target function makes a call to another function which errors, the annotated source code for *that* function, and those that follow, are provided.

 # Example